amiabix/Miden-Zcash/README.md

 For transparent keys, the master seed is used to derive a BIP32 master key using HMAC-SHA512.
 The transparent private key is then derived at the BIP32 path `m/44'/133'/0'/0/0` using hardened derivation.
 The public key is computed from the private key using secp256k1 point multiplication.
 The address is generated by hashing the public key with SHA256 and RIPEMD160, then encoding with Base58Check using the network prefix.

 For shielded keys, the spending key is derived from the account key using HKDF with a specific info parameter.
 The spending key consists of three components: the spending key authorization component (ask), the nullifier key component (nsk), and the outgoing viewing key component (ovk).
 The incoming viewing key (ivk) is derived from the spending key using scalar multiplication on the Jubjub curve.
-The diversified public key (pk_d) is derived from the diversifier and incoming viewing key using Jubjub point operations.
+The diversified public key (pk_d) is derived from the diversifier and incoming viewing key using Jubjub scalar multiplication: `pk_d = [ivk] * DiversifyHash(d)` where `DiversifyHash(d)` is a generator point derived from the diversifier using `jubjub_findGroupHash`.
+This is critical for correct shielded address derivation.
 The shielded address is generated by encoding the diversifier and pk_d using Bech32 with the `zs1` prefix for testnet or mainnet.

 ## Address Generation